lairez/binomsums/README.md

 -------

 *This is a very preliminary implementation.*
-It contains bugs very probably.
+It is likely to contain bugs.
 It is provided *as is*.
 Do not hesitate to submit bug report of pull requests.

 License